IndexedDB key characteristics and basic terminology

 - For the reference documentation on the IndexedDB API, refer back to the main IndexedDB API article and its subpages, which document the types of objects used by IndexedDB.

-- For more information on how the browser handles storing your data in the background, read Browser storage limits and eviction criteria.
+- For more information on how the browser handles storing your data in the background, read Browser storage quotas and eviction criteria.

 IndexedDB is a way for you to persistently store data inside a user's browser.
 Because it lets you create web applications with rich query abilities regardless of network availability, these applications can work both online and offline.
 IndexedDB is useful for applications that store a large amount of data (for example, a catalog of DVDs in a lending library) and applications that don't need persistent internet connectivity to work (for example, mail clients, to-do lists, and notepads).